dulltz/megaconfigmap/README.md

 **megaconfigmap** enables you to manage ConfigMap larger than 1MB.

-This repository consists of two components:
+This system consists of two components:
-- `combiner` - Combine partial comfigmaps to large one.
+- `combiner` - One-shot program to combine partial comfigmaps to large one.
 It is designed to run on init-container.
 - `kubectl-megaconfigmap` - kubectl plugin to create large congfigmap.

 ## Quick start